 Peachtree borers are included in this group.

 Caterpillars Eat What?

 Besides everything?
-Below is a general list of what caterpillars eat, in your garden, and out of it.
+Below is a general list of what caterpillars prefer, in your garden, and out of it.

-- Flowers – it doesn’t matter what kind of flowers these are or what the main plant is, the caterpillar will eat the buds, seeds, and blooms.
+- Flowers – it doesn’t matter what kind of flowers these are or what the main plant is, they will target the buds, seeds, and blooms.

-- Vegetables – vegetables in the Nightshade (especially pepper and tomato plants) and Cruciferae families are their favorites, but they will eat vining plants as well as root vegetables.
+- Vegetables – vegetables in the Nightshade (especially pepper and tomato plants) and Cruciferae families are their favorites, but they will chew on vining plants as well as root vegetables.